anikasadiaOPT/Python-Learning-Journey-/README.md

 # Python Learning Journey

 Welcome to my Python Learning Journey!
-This repository contains the code and projects I create as I learn Python through the **BroCode** YouTube channel.
-The topics covered range from basic syntax to advanced concepts like machine learning and web development.
+This repository contains the code and projects I create as I learn Python.
+The topics covered range from basic syntax to advanced concepts like machine learning.
 Feel free to explore and learn alongside me!

 ## Topics Covered